stat37411/stat37411.github.io/resources.md

 These two books are good places to start for inspiration, and good references for parts of the course.

 ### Additional References
-* "Algebraic Topology" by Hatcher - [UChicago Library](https://catalog.lib.uchicago.edu/vufind/Record/4595299)
+* "Algebraic Topology" by Hatcher - [UChicago Library](https://catalog.lib.uchicago.edu/vufind/Record/4595299) [PDF on Author's Webpage](https://pi.math.cornell.edu/~hatcher/AT/AT.pdf)
 * "Elements of Algebraic Topology" by Munkres - [UChicago Library](https://catalog.lib.uchicago.edu/vufind/Record/7846007)

 These books are both graduate-level introductions to algebraic topology.